IncorrectM/Brainshock/README.md

 # Brainshock

 Brainshock is a Brainfuck extension by zzhdev.
-It's Brainfuck with stack and 2-Dimensional memories.
+It's Brainfuck with stack and Multi-Dimensional memories.
 ***

 ## Overview